Chillu1/ModiBuff/README.md

 In this example every time unit's health changes, we add that change to our total, and when we reach 10 damage taken, we deal 5 damage to the unit.

+The point of `CallbackStateContext` is to encapsulate state, and have read/write access to it for serialization purposes.

 ```csharp
 Add("InitTakeFiveDamageOnTenDamageTaken")
     .Callback(CallbackType.CurrentHealthChanged, () =>